FedRAMP vs TX-RAMP

 FedRAMP:

-Launched by the U.S. federal government, FedRAMP standardizes security assessments, authorization, and continuous monitoring for cloud products and services used by federal agencies.
+Launched by the U.S. federal government, FedRAMP standardizes security assessments, certification, and continuous monitoring for cloud products and services used by federal agencies.

 FedRAMP promotes the adoption of secure cloud services across the federal government by providing a standardized approach to security and risk assessment for cloud technologies and federal agencies.